 Restaurants donated hundreds of meals to volunteer event facilitators, businesses volunteered time to help paint street signs and traffic blockers, and equipment was provided to help the Poo Patrol clean up horse manure.

-Turner also that intentionally forbidding political signs or themes ensured the Durango Cowboy Gathering could focus entirely on the community as a whole.
+Turner also said that intentionally forbidding political signs or themes ensured the Durango Cowboy Gathering could focus entirely on the community as a whole.

 Bayfield Belle Tree Kirkland was sitting comfortably just off Main Avenue with a colleague in a meadowbrook cart pulled by Miss Ruby, a quarter horse and Belgian cross, beside her 2-year-old burro, Emerald, handled by Wayne Peterson.